rclone/rclone/docs/content/filtering.md

 the scope of an rclone command but path/file filters still have to be specified.

-Eg `rclone ls remote: --include /directory/` will not match any files.
+E.g. `rclone ls remote: --include /directory/` will not match any files.
 Because it is an `--include` option the `--exclude **` rule is implied, and the `\directory\` pattern serves only to optimise access to the remote by ignoring everything outside of that directory.

-Eg `rclone ls remote: --filter-from filter-list.txt` with a file `filter-list.txt`:
+E.g. `rclone ls remote: --filter-from filter-list.txt` with a file `filter-list.txt`:

     - /dir1/